 He has built excellent relationships across multiple organisations and disciplines, and is an expert in identifying requirements based on industry problems and needs.
 Baz specialises in solution delivery, whether advisory or technical, on a local, regional or national scale such as the development of the National Street Gazetteer, the inception and creation of new national street products with Ordnance Survey (OS MM Highways) and most recently a collaborative research piece on Traffic Regulation Orders.

 Senior Strategic Relationship Manager

-He has broad knowledge of legislative requirements in both creating and managing the highway network.
-He has been instrumental in improving street data usage and streamlining processes in the UK industry.
-He is one of the country's leading experts in Street and Network data, delivering solutions to collect, capture, integrate and standardise information, which underpin the UK's utility asset management alongside the broader UK Transport economy.
+Simon has a broad knowledge of both practical implementation and legislative requirements in both creating and managing highway networks, and has been instrumental in improving street data usage and streamlining processes across the UK industry.

 Read's Simon's blog article:

 Richard is responsible for defining and delivering the vision for insight led decision making within GeoPlace.
 Leading the Customer Insights team, we work with users, colleagues, and partners to ensure our strategy, roadmap and solutions meet your needs.

 Richard has been integral in driving forward the quality and use of address and street data in Great Britain for the last 15 years.
 Bringing together broad sector knowledge, strong relationships and expertise gained by delivering national location data infrastructure projects.
 Richard was responsible for delivering the National Address Gazetteer, the first UK-wide spatial address dataset.

 - 5 Surprising ways addresses are making a difference in Great Britain